gbrembati/terraform-azure-gwlb/README.md

 1. Microsoft Azure public documentation: [Documentation Link](https://docs.microsoft.com/en-us/azure/load-balancer/gateway-overview)
 2. Check Point public documentation: [Documentation Link](https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CP_Azure_VMSS_GWLB/Content/Topics-Azure-VMSS-GWLB/Public-Preview-Disclaimer.htm?tocpath=_____3#Public_Preview_Disclaimer)

+## Do you want to see more?
+Check out other CloudGuard examples at [Github/gbrembati](https://github.com/gbrembati/)

 ## Which are the components created?
 The project creates the following resources and combine them:
 1. **Resource Groups**: for the vnets, the management and the spokes